bilal1031/ShopApp/README.md

 # ShopApp
-A dummy ShoppingApp created in React Native for learning purpoese.
-Feel free to check it out
+A dummy ShoppingApp created in React Native for learning purpoese. \n Feel free to check it out https://expo.io/@bilal1301/projects/ShopApp
-https://expo.io/@bilal1301/projects/ShopApp